PapaFreddie/News-App/README.md

 ## By Fred Papa

 ## Description
 News-App is a web application that displays a list of various news sources.
-On choosing a news source, it will preview the top news articles of the day.
+When you choose the news source, it will preview the top news articles of the day.
 Clicking a news article therefore, will redirect the user to read it fully from the news source.
 This is achieved by using the News API.

 ## User Stories
 The user would like to: